yuvelq/FDMR-Monitor/README.md

     (if you have multiple bridges displaying this information will increase the CPU load, try to use BRIDGES_INC = False in config.py)

-    If for a reason you want to reset the database to the original values: sudo systemctl stop fdmr_mon
+    If for any reason you want to reset the database to the original values: sudo systemctl stop fdmr_mon
     sudo rm monit.db
     sudo python3 moni_db.py